 I have completed extensive training accredited by the BACP and have the following qualifications:

 - Foundation Certificate in Psychodynamic Counselling

-I have practised for over four years.
-I work privately and have held placements at two charitable counselling agencies.
-I am also a former Samaritans volunteer.
+I have practised for six years.
+I currently work privately and for the NHS-funded IAPT short-term counselling services and in a GP practice.
+I am also a former Samaritans volunteer and have previously held placements at two charitable counselling agencies.

 I am a registered member of my professional body, the British Association of Counsellors and Psychotherapists (BACP), and adhere to its code of ethics.
 My work is clinically supervised, I hold enhanced DBS clearance and am committed to ongoing training and personal development.